 - Cover with foil or lid, and bake for 30-40 mins, until noodles are cooked and cheese is gooey.

 - Remove from oven and let rest for 5-10 mins before serving.

 - Slice, and enjoy!
 Top with fresh parsley if you have it!

 *My recipe coming soon!
 Or buy from Whole Foods or other health market.
 To get into small pieces, I pulsed it in my Vitamix, but you can also use a food processor.

 **You can make your own with a 24 oz can of tomato sauce and a couple Tbsp of tomato paste, but it will take a little longer for the flavors to develop.
-If using mushrooms, add after mushrooms release juices and you add tamari to re-hydrate.
+I highly recommend adding the spices if you go this route (oregano, paprika, cayenne).
+If using mushrooms, add tomatoes and sauce after mushrooms release juices.
 Otherwise, add after onions are cooked and soft.

-***I used a 9×13 dish, and it used 12 noodles - 4 on every layer.
+***I used a 9x13 dish, and it used 12 noodles - 4 on every layer.
 Play around with this beforehand, as noodles come in different shapes and sizes.

 If you need more sauce, you can add some pasta water, ¼ cup by ¼ cup.
 You can also use pasta water in the bottom of your lasagna pan.

 If using no-boil noodles (and didn't pre-cook them at all), add 10-15 minutes to cook time.